sbellem/MP-SPDZ/Compiler/README.md

 # MP-SPDZ Compiler
-Experimental MP-SPDZ compiler that can be installed separately from the MP-SPDZ codebase.
+MP-SPDZ compiler that can be installed separately from the MP-SPDZ codebase.

 Currently, it has to be installed from GitHub: